 - Orientation and Observation Centres: Unaccompanied children should in principle first be accommodated in specialised reception facilities: Orientation and Observation Centres (OOC).
 While in these centres, a decision should be made on which reception facility is most adapted to the needs of the specific child.
-Currently, there are 183 places in OCC, currently occupied at 45%. - 2.
+Currently, there are 223 places in OCC and they are occupied at 59,52%. - 2.
 Specific places in reception centres: There are some specialised centres and specific places in regular reception facilities such as collective centres, NGO centres and LRI, although it is important to add that, in an instruction of 9 November 2016, Fedasil provides the possibility of accommodating children who are older than 17 and children with a pending age assessment in general collective centres for adults.
 As of February 2018, there are no children residing in places for adults.
-There are 1,706 places in collective reception centres, currently occupied at 56%. - 3.
-Individual accommodation: Once a child of at least 16 and with sufficient maturity receives a positive decision, a transfer can be made to a specialised individual place.
-There he or she will get 6 months to prepare for living independently and to look for a house or apartment.
-This stay can be prolonged until the child reaches the age of 18.
-There are 334 places in individual reception facilities, currently occupied at 87%.
+There are 1,089 places in collective reception centres.
+Due to a lack of places for adults in the second half of 2018, Fedasil started sheltering adults in the wing of the collective centres that is normally reserved to minors (up to maximum 25% of the places).
+Fedasil selected these adults and they usually are young adults who still go to school, or families who agreed to be sheltered in that part of the centre. - 3.
+Individual accommodation: Once a child that is at least 16 years old and who is sufficiently mature receives a positive decision, a transfer can be made to a specialised individual place.